 Any preexisting nonconforming use may be continued, maintained, and rebuilt if damaged or destroyed provided that such rebuilding takes place within two years of such damage or destruction.
 If authorized by the Planning Board said structure or uses may be extended or altered, provided that no such extension or alteration shall be permitted unless there is a finding by the Planning Board that the proposed extension or alteration shall not be substantially more detrimental than the existing nonconforming use to the neighborhood.
-Alteration, reconstruction, extension or structural change to a single family or two-family residential structure which doesn't increase the nonconforming nature of said structure shall be permitted as a matter of right and not subject to said finding by the Planning Board.
+Alteration, reconstruction, extension or structure shall be permitted as a matter of right and not subject to said finding by the Planning Board.
 A preexisting nonconforming use shall be deemed to be extended throughout any part of a building which was manifestly arranged or designed for such use at the time said use was rendered nonconforming by changes in ordinances or bylaws.
 Extension of the time limit for rebuilding as herein provided may be granted upon prior application to the Planning Board where in the opinion of the board a delay in the reconstruction is caused by circumstances beyond the control of the owner.